KawaSwitch/SalaryRegister/.github/ISSUE_TEMPLATE/issue-template.md

 Describe the purpose of this issue ex) To style it.

+## Breakdown
+Break down and explain what needs to be done in detail.
+- XXXX
+- XXXX

 ## Task
 Break down and manage your tasks.
 - [ ] XXXX